The Priestess

 The Priestess (Քրմուհին, Qrmuhin) is an Armenian film directed by Vigen Chaldranyan and renowned Armenian screenwriter Anahit Aghasaryan.
 It draws inspiration from "an anonymous woman" recorded in the mysterious Fourth Century manuscript 'The History" by Armenian historian Agathangelos.

 Plot

 The film is set in Armenia, in present-day Yerevan, with scenes to the ancient past, circa 301 AD, a time when pagan gods and priestesses ruled the nation.

 Production

-Cinematic framing of the Armenian countryside nestled in front of a biblically famous Mount Ararat backdrop, creates a spectacular canvas to unfold this thought-provoking account, with memorable performances by Mesropyan and Chaldranian.
+Armenian countryside nestled in front of a biblically famous Mount Ararat is the backdrop with performances by Mesropyan and Chaldranian.
 The film is in Armenian accompanied by English subtitles, runs 109 minutes in length, with original music composed by Ara Gevorgyan and Nathan Lanier.